antomicblitz/deepvariant-GPU-GUI/README.md

 These files should be together in a directory that is specified in the GUI. **Make sure the .fa and .fai files have the same name.**

-Be aware that the uncompressed reference genome file (in this case hg38.fa) and index file (hg38.fa.fai) should be in the Index_Files folder within the working directory.
-If you don't have them already, the tool has the option to download them from UCSC, but you should make sure that they are same version you used for your alignment.
-If not, you can use "samtools faidx [yourfasta.fa]" to make your index file.
-If you used a different reference file, you need to make your own index or the script will fail.
-Just make sure they are both in the Index_Files directory.
+Be aware that for the reference genome, the FASTA file (in this case hg38.fa) and index file (hg38.fa.fai) should be uncompressed.
+If you don't have the index file, you can use "samtools faidx [yourfasta.fa]" to make your index file.
+You need to make sure you use the right index files.

 # Outputs